Hareesh108/code-canary/README.md

 > Your friendly AI coding companion.

+---

+**Code Canary** is a modern, privacy-friendly AI assistant for developers.
+Paste your code, ask questions, or chat in real time—right in your browser, powered by local LLMs and WebGPU acceleration.
+Designed for a beautiful, fast, and secure developer experience.

+---

+## 🚦 WebGPU Setup (Required for Local LLM)

 > **Note:**
 > For best results, enable the following Chrome flags for WebGPU development:
 >